 Just the Tip of the Iceberg?

-An apparent ten-fold increase in two decades is the kind of headline that gets attention, but many in the scientific research community are concerned that the true rate is even higher.
-That the full picture is being withheld by academic journal editors by virtue of their refusal to disclose complete information in retraction notices.
+An apparent ten-fold increase in two decades is the kind of headline that gets attention, but many in the scientific research community are concerned that the actual rate is even higher.
+They fear that the full picture is being withheld by academic journal editors by virtue of their refusal to disclose complete information in retraction notices.

 A Call For Transparency